dyne/docs/src/dynebolic/docs/developers.md

 These channels are all bridge, meaning it doesn't matter whether you are using one or the other, you will be able to communicate with everyone.

-## The dyne:bolic SDK
+## The dynebolic SDK

-## dyne:bolic Modules
+## Dynebolic Modules

 ## System Development

 ## Developing For The Desktop

-The *dyne:bolic* SDK offers various workflows.
+The *dynebolic* SDK offers various workflows.
 To get the full list of targets, `cd` into your cloned repository and run `make`.
 This will present you with a list of Make targets that will help you contribute to the project.

-### Getting dyne:bolic development up and running
+### Getting dynebolic development up and running

 The two workflows Desktop devleopers are interested in are "Quick start":